Intellectual Property Rights

 Source: Law No. 13/2016.

-The period granted for patents and simple patents is different, namely:
+The granted periods for patents and simple patents are different, as per the below:

-A patent is granted for a period of 20 (twenty) years as from the filing date and cannot be extendable.
+1. A patent is granted for a period of 20 (twenty) years since the filing date and cannot be extendable.
 The date of filing and expiry is recorded in the General Register of Patents and published in electronic media and/or non-electronic media.

-A simple patent is granted for a period of 10 (ten) years as from the Filing Date and cannot be extendable.
+2. A simple patent is granted for a period of 10 (ten) years since the Filing Date and cannot be extendable.
 The date of filing and expiry is recorded and published in electronic media and/or non-electronic media.

-Rights on a patent may transfer or be transferred in whole or in part due to: (i) inheritance; (ii) donation; (iii) testament; (iv) waqf; (v) written agreement; or (vi) other recognized reasons in accordance with the prevailing laws and regulations.
-As an exclusive right, a Patent may be transferred by the Inventor or by those entitled to the Invention to an individual or to a legal entity.
-The element of “may transfer or be transferred” is only for economic rights, while moral rights remain intact to the inventor.
+Rights on a patent may transfer, or be transferred, in whole or in part due to: (i) inheritance; (ii) donations; (iii) testaments; (iv) waqf; (v) written agreements; or (vi) other recognized reasons in accordance with the prevailing laws and regulations.
+As an exclusive right, a patent may be transferred by the inventor, or by those entitled to the invention, to an individual or to a legal entity.
+The element of “may transfer or be transferred” is only applicable to economic rights, while moral rights remain with the inventor.
 The transfer of rights over a patent must be carried out before the notary (authentic deed).

-The transfer of rights of patent must be supplemented by the original patent documents together with other rights pertaining to the relevant patent.
-All forms of transfer of rights of patent must be recorded and published subject to fees.
+The transfer of patent rights must be supplemented by the original patent documents together with other rights pertaining to the relevant patent.
+All forms of transfer of patent rights of patent must be recorded and published subject to fees.

 Marks